 As part of the master planning process, the zoo analyzed energy use across the entire zoo campus and found that pumps and filtration systems use the most power by far.
-This meant that the zoo was about to install a water saving hippo pool filtration system that would use a lot of energy.
-That doesn't make economic sense or meet zoo and Metro sustainability goals.
+This meant the zoo was about to install a water-saving hippo pool filtration system that would use a lot of energy.
+That didn't make economic sense or meet zoo and Metro sustainability goals.

-Unlike hippos, rhinos don't require pools so pose no issues regarding water use or filtration and rhinos are better suited to the zoo's long-term species plan.
-The zoo's 20-year master plan calls for construction of an African savanna habitat shared by a number of large grassland species.
+Unlike hippos, rhinos don't require pools so pose no issues regarding water use or filtration.
+In addition, rhinos are better suited to the zoo's long-term species plan.
+The zoo's 20-year master plan calls for construction of an Africa savanna habitat shared by a number of large grassland species.
 Rhinos can share habitat with gazelles and giraffes while hippos are more aggressive and cannot share habitat.
 For all these reasons, the zoo now plans to focus on rhinos.

 The Oregon Zoo acquired a male black rhino named Ruka in 2015.
 It is hoped that he and the zoo's female rhino, Zuri, will be compatible and add to the population of these critically endangered animals.
 Design of the new habitat will support breeding and calf rearing.